-Several cases, including a recent, 2012 case, have specified two limits to the bounds of reasonableness for a leave of absence as an accommodation: 1) the employee must provide the employer with an estimated date when she can resume her essential duties because without an expected end date, an employer is unable to determine whether the accommodation is a reasonable one; and 2) a leave request must assure an employer that an employee can perform the essential functions of her position in the "near future."
+Several cases have specified two limits to the bounds of reasonableness for a leave of absence as an accommodation: 1) the employee must provide the employer with an estimated date when she can resume her essential duties, because without an expected end date, an employer is unable to determine whether the accommodation is a reasonable one; and 2) a leave request must assure an employer that an employee can perform the essential functions of her position in the "near future."
 Of course, "near future" is not defined and will still be subject to an analysis of what is reasonable, effective, and not an undue hardship.

-NOTE: These cases demonstrate how the courts often blur the three distinct points of analysis.
+Note: These cases demonstrate how the courts often blur the three distinct points of analysis.
 The first requirement, that the employee must provide the employer with an estimated return-to-work date, enables the employer to assess whether the leave is "reasonable" (plausible or feasible).
 However, the second requirement, ensuring that the leave will enable the employee to perform the essential functions of the position, goes to whether the leave is an effective accommodation, not whether it is a reasonable accommodation.

 The EEOC asserts that it is a reasonable accommodation for an employer to modify its employment policies, where appropriate, to accommodate an employee's impairment.
-This may include modifying "no-fault" or other leave or attendance policies so that an employee is not terminated automatically if she cannot return to work after a period of time specified under the employer's leave policy.
-In fact, the failure to do so resulted in the multi-million dollar consent decrees discussed above.
+This may include modifying "no-fault" or other leave or attendance policies so that an employee is not terminated automatically if she cannot return to work after a period of time specified under the employer's leave policy.57 In fact, the failure to do so resulted in the multi-million-dollar consent decrees discussed above.
 The employer must engage in the interactive process at the exhaustion of a leave plan or entitlement to determine if additional leave can be offered as a reasonable accommodation without an undue hardship.

 Neither the EEOC nor the courts expect employers to offer paid leave as a reasonable accommodation.
 However, an employer cannot discriminate or treat the employee with the disability differently than other employees.
-If the employer offers paid leave or other benefits during leave to other, similarly-situated employees, the employer should also offer paid leave and the same benefits to the same extent when granting a disabled employee leave as a reasonable accommodation.
-Allowing the employee to use paid leave accrued under plans such as vacation or paid time off during a leave is a reasonable accommodation.
-If the employee's accrued paid time off is not sufficient to cover the entire leave requested by the employee, the remainder of the leave can be unpaid.
+If the employer offers paid leave or other benefits during leave to other, similarly situated employees, the employer should also offer paid leave and the same benefits to the same extent when granting a disabled employee leave as a reasonable accommodation.58 Allowing the employee to use paid leave accrued under plans such as vacation or paid time off during a leave is a reasonable accommodation.
+If the employee's accrued paid time off is not sufficient to cover the entire leave requested by the employee, the remainder of the leave can be unpaid.59

-As noted above, there are no fixed rules on leave as an accommodation, including the length of a reasonable leave.
-Nonetheless, the following specific examples do provide some information as to when leave of absence was deemed by the court to be a reasonable accommodation:
+As noted above, there are no hard rules on leave as an accommodation, including the length of a reasonable leave.
+One federal court, however, has suggested that "in nearly any case" six months' leave is more than sufficient, citing the EEOC's own enforcement guidance manual to support the court's opinion.60 Nonetheless, the following specific examples do provide some information as to when leave of absence was deemed by the court to be a reasonable accommodation: